BorgWarner Incorporated

 According to court documents, Mark Buttitta died from malignant mesothelioma in December 2002, only a few days before the holidays.

 Buttitta was survived by a wife and three children.
-His wife, acting on his behalf, pursued damages against BorgWarner and a variety of other companies that exposed her husband to asbestos.
+His wife, acting on his behalf, pursued damages against BorgWarner and various other companies that exposed her husband to asbestos.
 Yet, it was not Buttitta’s asbestos exposure at work that caused the most damage.

-While Buttitta was a sales executive at GM during his adult years, his father worked as a parts picker while Buttitta was a child, where he handled asbestos-riddled brakes and clutches on a daily basis.
+While Buttitta was a sales executive at GM during his adult years, his father worked as a parts picker while Buttitta was a child, where he handled asbestos brakes and clutches daily.

-Buttitta’s father would then come home in work clothes that had asbestos fibers embedded in them.
+Buttitta’s father would then come home in clothes with asbestos fibers embedded in them.

 As a teen, Buttitta worked part-time at the GM warehouse, where he was in constant contact with asbestos.
 His brother also worked at the warehouse, contributing even more asbestos to the family home.